theOGognf/rl8/README.rst

 * The software becomes more dense with each supported feature, making the library all-the-more difficult to customize for a specific use case.
-* The software becomes less performant for a specific use case, eventually requiring RL practitioners to wait weeks for experiment results, or to accept the cost of transitioning to expensive and difficult-to-manage compute clusters to get results faster.
+* The software becomes less performant for a specific use case.
+RL practitioners typically end up accepting the cost of transitioning to expensive and difficult-to-manage compute clusters to get results faster.

 There's a handful of high quality, open-sourced RL libraries that tradeoff feature richness to reduce these drawbacks.
 However, each library still doesn't provide